sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/overlay.rst

 * In some modes the input clips (``base``, ``overlay`` and ``mask``) are converted to 4:4:4 internally.
 The output is re-converted to the input colorspace (or to the ``output`` colorspace, if specified).
-  But, if possible, original colorspace if preserved during the processing, such as in "blend", "luma" and "chroma" modes; see ``use444``, below.
+  But, if possible, original colorspace is preserved during the processing, such as in "blend", "luma" and "chroma" modes; or RGB in "add" and "subtract".
+See ``use444``, below.
+* Only specific modes like "blend", "luma", "chroma", "add", and "subtract" support 32-bit float input.
+  For these modes, 32-bit float input is natively supported, and the behavior is consistent with other formats, but clamping is not necessarily done.
+* "add" and "subtract" modes also support conversionless RGB processing without the internal conversion to 4:4:4.
+This means that for RGB sources, the overlay operation is performed directly in the RGB domain, avoiding unnecessary colorspace conversions.
 * In general all clips are treated as full-range values.
 This means that numbers will not be clipped at TV range; you may use :doc:`Limiter <limiter>` for this task afterwards.
   If your ``mask`` is TV-range, you should convert it to full-range, or the mask will